-The RPE65 protein is involved in a multi-step process called the visual cycle, which converts light entering the eye into electrical signals that are transmitted to the brain.
+The RPE65 protein is involved in a multi-step process called the visual cycle (also called the retinoid or vitamin A cycle), which converts light entering the eye into electrical signals that are transmitted to the brain.
 When light hits photosensitive pigments in the retina, it changes a molecule called 11-cis retinal (a form of vitamin A) to another molecule called all-trans retinal.
 This conversion triggers a series of chemical reactions that create electrical signals.
-The RPE65 protein then helps convert all-trans retinal back to 11-cis retinal so the visual cycle can begin again.

 Health Conditions Related to Genetic Changes